Nouuu/CODECC/README.md

 ## Code: how the program works

-### Loading key
+### Loading the key

 First of all, we need to load our key otherwise the program won't start the encoding / decoding process.
-The key must be in valid format, we will store it in a local array `char codecKey[4][8]`.
+The key must be in valid format and will be stored in a local array `char codecKey[4][8]`.

 The function `int readKey(const char *path)` in `codecFunction.c` opens the